pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 `
 ```

-When a channel is in interval mode with `presence_deltas` enabled, interval messages may include:
-- joined
-- left
-- timed out

-Example:
+When presence_deltas are enabled and channel is in interval mode, interval messages may include joined, left, timed out arrays representing UUID changes since last interval.
+If the full message exceeds ~30 KiB, extra fields are omitted and HereNowRefresh is true (use hereNow to fetch users).

+Example with deltas:

 ```
 `1{